zeljkoobrenovic/grounded-architecture/_posts/2022-07-07-culture-map.md

 * **Disagreeing** – Are disagreements tackled directly, or do people prefer to avoid confrontations?
 * **Scheduling** – Do people see time as absolute linear points or consider it a flexible range?

 It is essential to highlight that a culture map is a framework used to understand and **compare cultural differences in a nuanced and respectful way**.
 It aims to highlight the diverse ways people communicate, work, and interact.
 Unlike stereotypes, which are often oversimplified and fixed ideas about a group of people, culture maps **recognize the complexity and variability within cultures**.

 Consequently, while cultural generalizations, like the culture map, can be helpful, it is crucial to realize that they are **just that - generalizations.** Many individuals from a particular culture will not fit neatly into these categories, and there can be **significant variation** within a single culture.
 It is best to approach cultural differences with an open mind and a willingness to learn.

+I experience the culture map as enriching and broadening my interactions with people.
+Where I would previously be shocked by others' behavior, the culture map reminds me that I may be interpreting other actions too constrained by my cultural background.

 <div class="quote">
 A note of caution: While cultural generalizations can be helpful, they are just that—generalizations.
 Many individuals from a particular culture do not fit neatly into categories, and there is significant variation within a single culture.